PortPy-Project/CompressRTP/README.md

 1. **Matrix Compression to Address the Computational Intractability of $A$:**

     - **The Challenge:** The matrix $𝐴$ is large and dense (approximately 100,000–500,000 rows and 5,000–20,000 columns) and is the main source of computational difficulty in solving radiotherapy optimization problems.
-    - **Traditional Approach:** This matrix is often sparsified in practice by simply ignoring small elements (e.g., zeroing out elements less than 1% of the maximum value in $𝐴$, which can potentially lead to sub-optimal treatment plans.
+    - **Traditional Approach:** This matrix is often sparsified in practice by simply ignoring small elements (e.g., zeroing out elements less than 1% of the maximum value in $𝐴$), which can potentially lead to sub-optimal treatment plans.
     - **CompressRTP Solutions:** We provide a compressed and accurate representation of matrix $𝐴$ using two different techniques:
-      - **(1.1) Sparse-Only Compression:** This technique sparsifies $𝐴$ using advanced tools from probability and randomized linear algebra.
+      - **(1.1) Sparse-Only Compression:** This technique sparsifies $𝐴$ using advanced tools from probability and randomized linear algebra. ([NeurIPS paper](./images/RMR_NeurIPS_Paper.pdf), [Sparse-Only Jupyter Notebook](https://github.com/PortPy-Project/CompressRTP/blob/main/examples/matrix_sparse_only.ipynb))
-      - **(1.2) Sparse-Plus-Low-Rank Compression:** This method decomposes $𝐴$ into a sum of a sparse matrix and a low-rank matrix.
+      - **(1.2) Sparse-Plus-Low-Rank Compression:** This method decomposes $𝐴$ into a sum of a sparse matrix and a low-rank matrix. ([ArXiv paper](https://arxiv.org/abs/2410.00756), [Sparse-Plus-Low-Rank Jupyter Notebook](https://github.com/PortPy-Project/CompressRTP/blob/main/examples/matrix_sparse_plus_low_rank.ipynb))
 2. **Fluence Compression to Enforce Smoothness on $𝑥$:**
     - **The Need for Smoothness:** The beamlet intensities $𝑥$ need to be smooth for efficient and accurate delivery of radiation.
 Smoothness refers to small variations in the intensity of neighboring beamlets in two dimensions.
     - **Traditional Approach:** Smoothness is often achieved implicitly by adding regularization terms to the objective function that discourage variations between neighboring beamlets.
     - **CompressRTP Solution:** We enforce smoothness explicitly by representing the beamlet intensities using low-frequency wavelets, resulting in built-in wavelet-induced smoothness.
-This can be easily integrated into the optimization problem by adding a set of linear constraints.
+This can be easily integrated into the optimization problem by adding a set of linear constraints.  ([PMB paper](https://iopscience.iop.org/article/10.1088/1361-6560/acbefe/meta), [Wavelet Jupyter Notebook](https://github.com/PortPy-Project/CompressRTP/blob/main/examples/fluence_wavelets.ipynb))

 # 1) Matrix Compression to Address the Computational Intractability of $𝐴$